nicolashemonic/typescript-react-loadable-server-rendering/README.md

 ### TypeScript, Code splitting and Server rendering

-A simple React project to demonstrate how to achieve code splitting plus server rendering using TypeScript.
+A React example project to demonstrate how to achieve code splitting plus server rendering using TypeScript.

-Its main purpose is to respond to this questions:
+Its main goals are:

-- How to implement React code splitting ?
+- Implement React code splitting
-- How to implement React server rendering ?
+- Implement React server rendering
-- How to use Redux with server rendering ?
+- Use Redux with server rendering
-- How to use React Router in both case ?
+- Use React Router in both case
-- How to build all this features ?
+- Build all this features

 And the last but not the least, this project demonstrate and explain how to make compatible and take advantage of TypeScript in all this features.